evoheal/EPID-700/README.md

 7 slides in 5 minutes.
 This dense format requires clear, concise presentation which should be practiced several times before sharing with the class.
 Writing a script is recommended.
 Fundamentally, the goal is to engage your classmates so they understand and are excited by your work, and are in a strong position to make constructive comments.<br/>

+After all presentations have been shared, an email thread for each project will be started.
+Every student must reply to every thread.
+These emails must be written according to the following format, with one paragraph for each point:

+* What did you understand to be the immediate impact of the project?
+* Describe one way in which you are confident the project will be successful.
+* Describe one way in which you are concerned the project will be unsuccessful.
+* What was your favorite aspect of the presentation design (in contrast to the science)?
+* What was your least favorite aspect of the presentation design?
+* Make one "out of the box" suggestion for the project.

 ## Next Objective